BaronSamediOfficial/Linux/LinuxFundermentals.md

 For use with specific tools only ( grep, vim, awk, sed).
 See the ```man 7 regex``` for details.

 ### Common text processing utilities
-- cut : filter ooutput from a text file
+- cut : filter output from a text file
 - sort : often used in pipes
 - tr : translates uppercase to lowercase
 - awk : search for specific patterns